 Getting around on Hvar

 If you’re planning on doing a bit of travelling around on the island, the best and most hassle-free way is to hire a car.
-You can hire a car just for a few hours (to keep costs down) or a day or so.
+You can hire a car just for a few hours (to keep costs down) or for a day or so.
 You could also hire a scooter or even a bicycle – although this probably means that you won’t be going all that far!

 Alternatively, buses do run between the towns on Hvar – check local bus stations for timetables.
 The Hvar Tourist Office website does have schedules for bus routes to and from Hvar Town.
 (Scroll down to the bottom of the page for a PDF bus timetable page.)